 The right guest spot could mean breaking into a whole new market full of potential clients who weren’t aware of you before.
 Use this to your advantage, look for influential people who your potential customers follow and trust.
 This sort of outreach should have a central role in your content strategy.

-Download the Epic Guide to Content Marketing for Service-Based Business Workbook to get started on creating your service-based content marketing strategy.
+Download the Strategic Content Toolkit: Service-Based Businesses to get started on creating your service-based content marketing strategy.